junh1024/junh1024-Documents/Science/Mimosa pudica (commentary).md

 Reasons
 ---
-**[MP moves cuz] Animals may be afraid of a fast moving plant and would rather eat a less active one**.
+**[MP moves since] Animals may be afraid of a fast moving plant and would rather eat a less active one**.
 Things like stick insects & primantises exist, so a static plant might be safer to eat.
 **[MP moves to] shade the plant in order to reduce water lossage due to evaporation** **[MP is] primarily found on soils with low nutrient concentrations**.
 So maybe it's found its own niche growing in poor soils with low competition.
 It makes friends with  nitrogen-fixing bacteria (this is how it gets most of its nitrogen), and wards off many others with chemical warfare.